 Since you are having day surgery, you really don’t need to bring very much with you.
 Most people wear the same clothes home that they wore to the hospital.

 What if I get bored while I’m in the hospital?

-You probably will be on your way home before you know it—in less than 4 hours, but if you think you might get bored while you are waiting, you can bring a book to read or music to listen to just in case.
+You probably will be on your way home before you know it, but if you think you might get bored while you are waiting, you can bring a book to read or music to listen to just in case.

 What should I do about the school work I’ll miss?